asolutioncompany/cache-enabler-dark-fork/readme.txt

 * Custom post type support
 * `304 Not Modified` support
 * Works perfectly with [Autoptimize](https://wordpress.org/plugins/autoptimize/)

+== How does the theme caching work? ==
+Cache Enabler sets adds a class to the body tag to identify if the page is the light theme or dark theme.
+The theme is determined from cookie if set or from the default configured theme if a cookie value is not set.
+Cache Enabler also adds a toggle for the user to change the theme with a shortcode you can place anywhere.
+When the user changes the theme, a cookie value is set where the website will always load the selected theme until changed again by the user.
+Cache Enabler's caching engine will save both themes to the cache so both themes can be cached.
+All you need to do to setup an extra theme is to add CSS to your website for the extra theme and the shortcode for the user to change their preferred theme.

 = How does the caching work? =